shinedesigners/Simplepython/README.md

 # Simplepython

-Python is not a snake!
+Python is a language not a snake!